hiero-ledger/hiero/hashgraph-transfer.md

 - Pre-Transfer Checks are complete
   - TA has the following:
     - New repository Information
-    - List of MC packages
+    - List of Maven Central packages
     - List of Gradle Plugin Central packages
     - List of NPMJS packages
     - Awareness of Codecov needs
     - List of repository variables/states
     - List of repository secrets
-    - Repository Point of Contact for Day of questions
+    - Repository Point of Contact for day-of questions
 - Developer Experience team is allerted that the repository is ready to transfer

-The Developer Experience Team shall announce the upcoming repository transfer to the community once the TA and AA verify the repository is ready for transfer
+The Developer Experience Team shall announce the upcoming repository transfer to the community once the TA and AA verify the repository is ready for transfer.

 ## Transfer Day